projectcapsule/capsule/docs/content/general/crds-apis.md

         <td><b><a href="#tenantspecstorageclasses-1">storageClasses</a></b></td>
         <td>object</td>
         <td>
           Specifies the allowed StorageClasses assigned to the Tenant.
 Capsule assures that all PersistentVolumeClaim resources created in the Tenant can use only one of the allowed StorageClasses.
+A default value can be specified, and all the PersistentVolumeClaim resources created will inherit the declared class.
 Optional.<br/>
         </td>
         <td>false</td>
       </tr></tbody>